 - traditional video editing using a timeline, etc.

 Post-production is the process of editing and adding effects to a video or movie.
-This process can be done by hand, but most people use software like Adobe Premiere Pro, Final Cut Pro X, or After Effects to do this.
+This process can be done by hand, but most people use software like Adobe Premiere Pro, Final Cut Pro X, or

 What Are The Differences Between Post Production And Pre-Production?